moehami/pet-4/posts/big-cat-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "30+ Powerful Big Cat Names: Simba & Luna"
-date: "2025-01-01"
+date: "2024-12-01"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your majestic big cat!
+Explore our list of 30+ powerful and regal big cat names, inspired by their strength and grace."
-readTime: "6 mins read"
+readTime: "8 min read"
 ---

 **Big Cat Names: Ultimate Guide for Pet Lovers**